 So you think a bicycle tour could be a unique way to experience a foreign country, but you aren’t sure where to start.
 Here are ten questions to consider when you are trying to choose.

 1. Why tour by bike?
 As I’ve mentioned, touring by bike is perhaps the best way to truly experience the landscape and culture of a region—the unique features of the terrain, the smell of flowers or ripening grapes, the sounds of wildlife, or the people and hidden treasures of small towns.
-As one travel writer has also described it: traveling by car, train, or bus is like watching an amazingly beautiful movie go by.
-Traveling by bike is like being in the movie.
+Again: do you want to watch the movie, or be in it?

 2. Why should I go with a local tour operator?
 I believe that the best way to experience a new land and culture is with the guidance of locals.